kosl/ihipp-examples/docs/week2.md

 ## V: Runtime functions, variables and constructs
 ### Runtime functions
 So for C++ and C, you can add to the cache, include OLP that H can apply that to your code in the beginning of the file and then display that includes basically all the runtime functions that you need and you want to use some of the more standard runtime functions.
 And the ones that are using our tutorial today are seen on the screen.
-So for example, when he said as a threat, so in your part of the program that open up, you can specify the desired number of threats that you want to use.
+So for example, when he said as a thread, so in your part of the program that open up, you can specify the desired number of threats that you want to use.
  Examples:

  – To set the desired number of threads